Team MERN capstone: exam and patient workflows in React and Redux

 #Patient route integration (February 2022)

-The milestone PR that made the demo credible wired /Patient in the React router and a DisplayPatientInfo page that reads PATIENT_ID from navigation state, then loads exams via getExamsByPatientId.
+The integration pass that made the demo credible wired /Patient in the React router and a DisplayPatientInfo page that reads PATIENT_ID from navigation state, then loads exams via getExamsByPatientId.
 Without that route, the Redux store could hold patient data while the table view never mounted — classic “API works in Postman, UI shows nothing.”

 // routes.js